 While she previously kept her media appearances and communications to a minimum, Cherelle Griner said she was done being quiet.
 “I did that, and respectfully, we’re over 140 days at this point — that does not work.
 And so I will not be quiet anymore,” she said.
 “They are not moving, they are not doing anything, and so my wife is struggling, and we have to help her.”
 According to a statement released by the White House, Cherelle spoke on the phone with Biden and Vice-President Kamala Harris in early July.
 Biden reportedly assured her he is “working to secure” Griner’s freedom and read her a draft of a letter he planned to send her.

-Griner held up photos of her wife, teammates, and friends in court, using her court appearance to send a message to her wife, Cherelle, who just graduated law school.
+Griner held up photos of her wife, teammates, and friends in court, using her court appearance to send a message to her wife, Cherelle, who recently graduated law school.
 “Good luck on the bar exam,” she told an ABC News reporter.
 When asked if she had any complaints in her detainment, she said, “No, no complaints.
 Just waiting patiently.”
 Elizabeth Rood, the U.S. Embassy’s charge d’affaires, told reporters that Griner “confirms that she is doing okay and as well as can be expected under these circumstances.”

 Griner testified that her rights weren’t explained when she was detained in February.